Avoid the situation

 Is it worth going after the tenant?

 You need to first assess the damage and decide if it’s worth going after the tenant.
 Unfortunately, it almost always isn’t worth the hassle because it may be a time consuming and even expensive effort to get the tenant to pay you back.
 Even if you win in small claims court (which is pretty much your only avenue) there is really no mechanism to force them to pay.
 You can try to file liens against them but the reality is this just likely won’t do much and will cost you even more money.
 However, if the damage is significant enough, you may choose to do this.
+Hopefully, you have a decent size deposit to cover some/all of the expenses but it can add up pretty quick.

 Is it worth repairing the damage?